- Budget & Financial Information

 Constitution & Bylaws

-The current Constitution and Bylaws was approved at a Congregational Meeting on November 23, 2014 and revised by action of the congregation on April 17, 2016.
+The current Constitution & Bylaws was approved at a Congregational Meeting on October 15, 2017.

 The June 2011 draft of the Education Council’s proposed Core Curriculum.